superzazu/sequence.lua/README.md

 # sequence.lua

-A Lua library that provides a doubly linked list, allowing you to easily (and safely) add / remove elements to a sequence, even while iterating.
+A Lua library that provides a doubly linked list, allowing you to safely add and remove elements to a sequence, even while iterating on it.

 This library is heavily inspired by PICO-8 functions "add", "del", "all" and "foreach".